OfficeDev/Office-IT-Pro-Deployment-Scripts/NewGPOOfficeInstallation/README_New-GPOOfficeInstallation.md

 This script will configure an existing Active Directory Group Policy to silently install Office 2013 Click-To-Run on computer startup.

+For more information on deploying Office via Group Policy go to https://technet.microsoft.com/en-us/library/Ff602181.aspx

 ###Pre-requisites

 1. Active Directory